 If you have any queries about PEEP, contact the all-hours Defence Family Helpline on

 How to apply

-Applications are opened yearly until the funding allowance is exhausted.
+Applications are considered throughout the FY until funding allowance has been exhausted.

 Open Universities Australia